 Note: If you’re roasting the tomatoes in the same oven as you are cooking a Simply Bake meal, your oven will already be on at 170 °C (fan) which is fine; your tomatoes may take a few minutes longer.

-- Once the tomatoes are in the oven make the salad dressing.
-Combine all the dressing ingredients in a small jam jar with tight-fitting lid and shake hard or whisk together in a bowl.
+Once the tomatoes and in the oven make the salad dressing.
+Combine all the dressing ingredients in a small jam jar with a tight-fitting lid and shake hard or whisk together in a bowl.
 Taste and adjust the balance of vinegar and sugar as you prefer.

 Save for later on Pinterest: